VascoLucas01/XEALTH-Project/guidelines.md

   - Google drive docs (if used)

-- Track your individual contributions throughout the project so that you can easily submit your individual contributions writeup on demo day for grading.
+- Track our individual contributions throughout the project so that you can easily submit our individual contributions writeup on demo day for grading.

 ​

 ## Standup

-​

 Every day, the instructional team with circulate to your group for a formal "Standup Meeting".
 Standup should take approximately 10 minutes per team.
 Some instructors will opt for a "retro" later in the day to review how things went.